AACR 115th Anniversary Event

 - Senator Roy Blunt was honored with the AACR Award for Distinguished Public Service and Global Impact in Cancer Research and Biomedical Science.
 (Sen. Blunt was unable to attend, but he thanked the attendees via video remarks.)

-- Representative Tom Cole was presented with the AACR Distinguished Congressional Champion Awards in for Extraordinary Support of Medical Research.
+- Representative Tom Cole was presented with the AACR Distinguished Congressional Champion Award for Extraordinary Support of Medical Research.

 Following the recognition of Congressional Champions, AACR Fellow and Nobel Laureate William G. Kaelin Jr., MD, discussed the future of cancer research.